brandonschabell/alphaflow/docs/index.md

    Built-in commission tracking ensures realistic transaction costs are accounted for in your strategy performance.

 4. **Performance Upgrades**
-   Future **Rust** integration will offload compute-heavy tasks, enabling large-scale backtests without major slowdowns or memory bottlenecks.
+   Future performance optimizations (including potential Rust components for hot paths) will enable large-scale backtests without major slowdowns or memory bottlenecks.

 5. **Community & Extensibility**
    Built to be **plugin-friendly**, allowing the community to add new data feeds, brokers, analytics modules, and advanced features without modifying the core.